Barbara Hanrahan: Writing

 Hanrahan's books were just as expressive and confronting as her artworks.
 Her books such as the Scent of Eucalyptus are described as breaking the suburban female mould, “in- scribing the female sexual, reproductive and excretory body in text”.

 Her novels often had a main character similar to Hanrahan herself.
 Annette Stewart writes about the difficulty in being able to distinguish fact from fiction.
 “Confusion between reality and the imagination was key to barbara writing, lending it a particular and distinctive atmosphere.”

 Hanrahan's book, Sea Green features a narrator, Virginia and her move from Adelaide, South Australia to London.
 Sea Green is autobiographical, Virginia is Barbara.
 The book is reminiscent and nostalgic for the place where she once lived.

 Hanrahan's novel, Michael and Me and the Sun, documents her sexual encounters on her journey to London and the relationships she had.
 Again it is both fictional and autobiographical, Hanrahan using a main character similar to herself.
 Like Hanrahan's art, her writing was also punchy and to the point.
 She documented the patriarchal facts of finding a man “To be popular on the ship you had to be willing to iron, and the men came along to the ironing room looking helpless.”

 This tension in relationships and their roles was expressed in her writings and art.

+In March 1988, she wrote a celebrated column, ”Weird Adelaide", that appeared in The Adelaide Review.